Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

-Here is what nobody selling you generative engine optimisation says out loud.
-The markup is the plumbing.
+Think of it like this; the markup is the plumbing.
 The reason an AI assistant recommends a brand is that the trustworthy open web already talks about it.
 Getting the trustworthy web to talk about you has a name.
-It is earned media, and it is what we do.
+It is earned media, and it is exactly what we, as a PR agency, have always done.

 Watch the free GEO masterclass